clarinsi/cordex/README.md

 # About

-This script was developed to extract collocations from text in conllu or TEI format.
-Collocations are extracted and presented based on rules provided in structure file (examples in `tests/test_data/structures`).
+This library was developed to extract collocations from text in conllu or TEI format.
+Leveraging rules defined in the structure file (examples in tests/test_data/structures), it efficiently extracts and presents collocations.

 # Setup

-Script may be run via python3 or pypy3.
-We suggest usage of virtual environments.
+You can run the library using either python3 or pypy3.
+For a better experience, we recommend utilizing virtual environments.

 ```bash
 pip install -r requirements.txt